Fadhel-Ab/Flutter-practice/Time Track simple App/ReadMe.txt

-Note: for online testing copy the content of the file that exist in the folder named (dartpad) and paste the content on https://dartpad.dev/ panel keep in mind online testing does not support all the features in the project mainly localstrorage (storage will not be working if testing online)
+Note: for online testing copy the content of the file that exist in the folder named (dartpad) and paste the content on https://dartpad.dev/ keep in mind online testing does not support all the features in the project mainly localstrorage (storage will not be working if testing online)